chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

 -----------------------------------------------------
 .. tag server_firewalls_and_ports_summary

-All of the ports used by the Chef server are TCP ports.
+All of the ports used by the Chef Server are TCP ports.
 Refer to the operating system's manual or site systems administrators for instructions on how to enable changes to ports, if necessary.

 .. end_tag